Lorp/samsa/docs/technote-ttf-cubic.md

 ## Building ttf-cubic fonts

 Google Fonts’ [`fontmake`](https://github.com/googlefonts/fontmake) tool builds variable fonts in both the TrueType and OpenType/CFF flavours.
 I needed a way to get it to build TrueType fonts with cubic curves, using the _on-off-off-on_ protocol described above.
-The flag could be handled later.
+The cubic/quadratic flag could be handled separately.

 The solution turned out to be a lot easier than I had thought.
 The method is: